-Covid: Government's PPE VIP lane unlawful, court rules
+Covid: Government's PPE 'VIP lane' unlawful, court rules

 But the DHSC told the court it "wholeheartedly" rejected the case against it and said the VIP lane was rational and resulted in a "large number of credible offers" in an environment where PPE deals often failed within "minutes".

-Mrs Justice O'Farrell ruled that while the use of the VIP lane - officially known as the high-priority lane - was unlawful, she found that both of the companies' offers "justified priority treatment on its merits" and were "very likely" to have been awarded contracts even without it.
+Mrs Justice O'Farrell ruled that while the use of the VIP lane - officially known as the high priority lane - was unlawful, she found that both of the companies' offers "justified priority treatment" on their merits and were "very likely" to have been awarded contracts even without it.

+The judge said the DHSC's evidence "establishes that presence on the high priority lane did not confer any advantage at the decision-making stage of the process", but she said it was clear that "offers that were introduced through the senior referrers received earlier consideration at the outset of the process".

+She said the high priority lane team was better resourced and able to respond more quickly to offers but she also found "sufficient financial due diligence" was carried out in respect of both sets of contracts.

 A PestFix spokesman said the company was pleased to have been "completely vindicated" by the High Court over how the contract was awarded, saying the decision was "based purely on our ability to deliver".

-He added the company had only been made aware that it had been placed in the high-priority lane by a National Audit Office report in November 2020.
+He added the company had only been made aware that it had been placed in the high priority lane by a National Audit Office report in November 2020.

+Labour's deputy leader Angela Rayner called for an independent investigation to "get to the bottom of how £3.5bn of taxpayers' cash were handed out in crony contracts and ensure it can never happen again".

 Liberal Democrat health spokesperson Daisy Cooper described the ruling as a "damning judgement" and said: "Not only did the Conservatives give their mates privileged access to lucrative Covid contracts, they did it unlawfully."